 Being able to deal damage equal to the number of Mountains you control to a creature or player makes the Spawn's effect versatile.
-He can take out a problem creature, or deal a substantial amount of damage to an opponent.
-While this isn't necessarily an efficient way to spend 7 mana in most Constructed decks, in Commander, you're not going to mind paying 7 mana to deal a ton of damage late in the game after you've played most of your Mountains.
+He can take out a problem creature or deal a substantial amount of damage to an opponent.
+This isn't necessarily an efficient way to spend 7 mana in most Constructed decks.
+But, in Commander, you're not going to mind paying 7 mana to deal a ton of damage late in the game after you've played most of your Mountains.

 How much is Spawn of Thraxes worth?
 Being a promo that had a high supply and relatively low demand, Spawn of Thraxes' price is probably never going to exceed much more than $1.
 Still, this Dragon is a great addition to many Red Commanders' toolboxes.
 He may not win the game on his own, but he can deal a great amount of damage for often as little as three mana.
-If you're sorting through bulk bins and happen to find a copy, Spawn of Thraxes is worth picking up on the cheap for your collection, especially the foil pre-release promo version with alternate art.
+If you're sorting through bulk bins and happen to find a copy, Spawn of Thraxes is worth picking up on the cheap for your collection, especially the foil alternate art promo version from the Journey into Nyx prerelease.